-In this series of blog posts we will introduce the Linkurious SDK and showcase how it can help developers build enterprise-grade graph applications faster.
+In this series of blog posts, we introduce the Linkurious SDK and showcase how it can help developers build enterprise-grade graph applications faster.

 Part 1 (this article): Introduction to the Linkurious SDK and its security features